simgrid/simgrid/docs/source/app_s4u.rst

 What are Mailboxes?
 ===================

-|API_s4u_Mailboxes|_ are rendez-vous points for network communications,
+|API_s4u_Mailboxes|_ are rendezvous points for network communications,
 similar to URLs on which you could post and retrieve data.
 Actually, the mailboxes are not involved in the communication once it starts, but only to find the contact with which you want to communicate.

 They are similar to many common things: The phone number, which allows the caller to find the receiver.
-The twitter hashtag, which help senders and receivers to find each others.
+The Twitter hashtag, which helps senders and receivers to find each other.
 In TCP, the pair ``{host name, host port}`` to which you can connect to find your peer.
 In HTTP, URLs through which the clients can connect to the servers.
 In ZeroMQ, the queues are used to match senders and receivers.